General Policies and Guidelines

 obtain such training.

-responsible for taking initiative for their own personal
+Employees are responsible for taking initiative for their own personal

 and professional development.
 While assistance, recognition, and